aws/neptune-gremlin-client/README.md

-# Gremlin Client for Amazon Neptune
+# Neptune Gremlin Client

 A Java Gremlin client for Amazon Neptune that allows you to change the endpoints used by the client as it is running.
-Includes an endpoint refresh agent that can query the Amazon Neptune API for cluster details, and update the client on a periodic basis.
+Includes an endpoint refresh agent that can get cluster topology details, and update the client on a periodic basis.
 You can supply your own custom endpoint selectors to configure the client for a subset of instances in your cluster based on tags, instance types, instance IDs, AZs, etc.

 The client also provides support for connecting to Neptune via a proxy such as a network or application load balancer, as an alternative to using an endpoint refresh agent and custom endpoint selectors.